 Acclaimed Explorer | Writer | Photographer

-With journeys spanning more than 80 countries and 2000 days, Bruce’s accomplishments include the first modern crossing of Arabia’s Empty Quarter by camel, a raft descent of Ethiopia’s Blue Nile Gorge by raft, sea kayak traverse of Borneo’s northern coast, and a coast-to-coast Icelandic trek.
-He also spent six months travelling to and living in a Himalayan Buddhist monastery with his young family — an experience that was chronicled on Travel Channel’s Big Crazy Family Adventure.
-He’s also the former host of CBC’s No Opportunity Wasted.
+With journeys spanning more than 80 countries and 2000 days, Kirkby’s accomplishments include the first modern crossing of Arabia’s Empty Quarter by camel, a raft descent of Ethiopia’s Blue Nile Gorge by raft, sea kayak traverse of Borneo’s northern coast, and a coast-to-coast Icelandic trek.
+The former host of CBC’s No Opportunity Wasted, Kirkby recently spent six months travelling to and living in a Himalayan Buddhist monastery with his young family — an experience chronicled on Travel Channel’s Big Crazy Family Adventure.

-Bruce is the bestselling author of two travel books, and he is a regular columnist for The Globe and Mail.
-A multi-National Magazine Award winner, Bruce has also had his writing appear in The New York Times, EnRoute, Huffington Post, Explore, and Canadian Geographic.
-Bruce is also the winner of a prestigious Western Magainze Award, and his photography was selected by National Geographic as among “the most compelling adventure images of the decade.”
+Kirby is the author of three bestselling books.
+A columnist for The Globe and Mail, and a National Magazine Award winner, Kirkby’s writing has appeared in The New York Times, Wall Street Journal, EnRoute, and Canadian Geographic.
+His photography was selected by National Geographic as among “the most compelling adventure images of the decade.”